Independent study

 Independent study is a form of education offered by many high schools, colleges, and other educational institutions.
 It is sometimes referred to as directed study, and is an educational activity undertaken by an individual with little to no supervision.
 Typically a student and professor or teacher agree upon a topic for the student to research with guidance from the instructor for an agreed upon amount of credits.
 Independent studies provide a way for well-motivated students to pursue a topic of interest that does not necessarily fit into a traditional academic curriculum.
 They are a way for students to learn specialized material or gain research experience.

 Independent studies provide students opportunities to explore their interests deeper and make important decisions about how and where they will direct their talents in the future.
 Another way to understand independent study is to understand learning from a distance.
-Learning from a distance is a theory in which the student is at a physical or a mental distance from his or her teacher.
+Learning from a distance is a theory in which the student is at a physical or a mental distance from their teacher.
 The student and the teacher are connected by something such as a worksheet, an essay, or through a website on the internet.